biothings/biomedical_id_resolver.js/README.md

 const resolver = require('biomedical_id_resolver');

-// input must be an object, with semantic type as the key, and array of CURIEs as value let input = {
+// input must be an object, with semantic type as the key, and array of CURIEs as value

+let input = {
     "Gene": ["NCBIGene:1017", "NCBIGene:1018", "HGNC:1177"],
     "SmallMolecule": ["CHEBI:15377"],
     "Disease": ["MONDO:0004976"],
     "Cell": ["CL:0002372"]
+};

+// use unknown as the semantic type if you want SRI to figure out the semantic type let input = {
+    "unknown": ["NCBIGene:1017", "MONDO:0004976"],
 };

 (async () => {